sjstretton/screwed/08-Inequality.md

 |:--:|
 |*Figure 6.16: Correlation between top 1% income shares and top MTR*|

 Immediately we can see a strong oppositional relationship, whereby a high marginal tax rate is generally correlated with a lower income share.
 So again, in the roaring 20s, we have a lower top marginal tax rate of about 25%, and the income share of the top 1% reaching a height of around 23%.
-During the depression of the 1930s and the Second World War, there in an increase in the top marginal tax rate and a severe reduction in the top 1% income share.
+During the depression of the 1930s and the Second World War, there was an increase in the top marginal tax rate and a severe reduction in the top 1% income share.
 During the 1980s, another drop in the top marginal tax rate and and an increase in the top 1% income share once more.
 So, this suggests a strong direct relationship between an increase in top marginal tax rates and a decrease in the top 1% income share.

 The pattern is also evident if we compare different countries.
 The below chart shows the top tax rate and 1% share for a variety of countries in 2004-2008.